cs3398-borgs-bros/JeopardyChamp-Project/README.md

 Luke: Able to apply modifications to the CSS.
 Researched on modifiying the scripts of the web application.

-Elvin: CSS modifications and reserch on automated testing for gui.
+Elvin: CSS modifications and reserch on automated testing for gui.[sylesheet.css](https://github.com/cs3398-borgs-bros/JeopardyChamp-Project/blob/master/src/main/webapp/Game/StyleSheet.css)

 ### Project Status/Next Step:
 Walter: My next step would be testing and implementation of multiplayer within the game.